stuart-knock/docs/UserGuide/Simulator.rst

     Brain stimulations can be provided to different nodes.
 This option is not functional yet in the interface, but will be soon.

 `Model`
-    The neural population models are chosen in this section.
+    The population model is chosen in this section.
 For neurophysiological interpretations of the parameters, please refer to the scientific papers for the time being.
 The parameter 'Random_Stream' defines the random number generator used for the stochastic network models.
-So far, noise is always additive and linear.

 `Integrators`
 To compute the time course and the dynamics of the brain network model, numerical